 Tent, sleeping bag, pillow, tarp/ground cloth for under tent, meals and mess kit (check with the pack leadership), insect repellent, flashlight with fresh batteries, rain gear, toiletries, appropriate clothes for weather, extra clothes, personal medication, campfire song or skit.

-Optional: camp chair, cot or sleeping mattress, scout uniform, battery operated lantern, wet wipes, snacks (not to be stored or eaten in tents), glow sticks, football or soccer ball (to play in campsites during free time), pumpkin to carve, and treats for tent to tent trick or treating
+Optional: camp chair, cot or sleeping mattress, battery operated lantern, wet wipes, snacks (not to be stored or eaten in tents), glow sticks, football or soccer ball (to play in campsites during free time), pumpkin to carve, and treats for tent-to-tent trick or treating

 "At least one adult on a pack overnighter must have completed Basic Adult Leader Outdoor Orientation (BALOO) to properly understand the importance of program intent, youth protection policies, health and safety, site selection, age-appropriate activities, and sufficient adult participation."
 Find a BALOO training course near you.
 "At least one adult must complete Hazardous Weather training" which is available online."
 All registered adults must have completed BSA Youth Protection Training (YPT).
-At least one registered adult who has completed BSA Youth Protection training must be present at all events and activities.
-Youth Protection Training is valid for two years from the date completed."
-YPT is available online.
-The pack must submit a tour and activity plan if camping overnight.
 Youth cannot sleep in a tent with an adult other than their parent or guardian.
-No liquid fuel or lighter fluid is allowed per Sam Houston Area Council guidelines.

 The 3rd graders have a specific session called Bear Claws which includes working on the Whittling Chip.
-The Bears will need his parent to bring a small pocket knife for him to use.
+The Bears will need a parent to bring a small pocket knife for the Cub Scout to use.
 The Bears, with adult supervision, are only allowed to use their pocket knife during the Bear Claw session.

 - A simple Cub Scout knife is recommended.
 It can have a locking blade, but is not required.
 Locking blades are good, but depending on the knife, they might be a problem for small hands to close safely.